wp-plugins/captcha-bank/readme.txt

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/captcha-tooltip.png)

-= How to set number of characters to be displayed for Captcha? =
+= How to set number of characters to be displayed? =

 In order to set number of characters to be displayed for **Captcha**, locate WP **Captcha** Bank Menu on the left side of WordPress Dashboard Menus and then click on **Captcha** Settings link.